ppy/osu-wiki/news/2025/2025-06-19-capture-the-achievement-2.md

 ## What if I can't find a team?

 No worries!
-Everyone who registers is a free-agent by default, meaning you'll be automatically assigned a random team when the event starts.
-You can also opt out of being a free-agent and play solo if that's your thing.
+Everyone who registers is a free agent by default, meaning you'll be automatically assigned a random team when the event starts.
+You can also opt out of being a free agent and play solo if that's your thing.

 ## What does an achievement look like?